pschaeflein/BlogArticles/Teams and SharePoint Better Together/article.md

 Teams, and other tools like it, align all forms of communication to topics instead of individual people.
 This has a number of benefits:

 * When you're focused on a task, everything you need is likely to be in the same place: messages, meetings, notes, documents, are all in the same place, along with immediate real-time access to teammates who are online
 * You can work "in the open", eliminating the need for extra emails.
-For example, when you upload a document to Teams, a notification is automatically shown in the channel so everybody knows about it
+For example, when you upload a document to Teams, a notification is automatically shown in the channel so everybody knows about it; no need to send an email announcement, or an email asking where the document is.
 * The team can have a conversation right in the channel about the information there, eliminating the need to send links to information into Outlook or Skype (or worse, to attach duplicate copies)

 Working day to day in Teams feels a lot more streamlined, and is a welcome change from the traditional tool set.